-Also known as Shaar Harahamim and Juni Masjid, Gate of Mercy Synagogue is the oldest synagogue in Mumbai.
+Also known as Shaar Harahamim and Juni Masjid, Gate of Mercy Synagogue is the oldest synagogue in Mumbai and one of the oldest synagogues in India.
 It was originally built in 1796 but then again it was renovated and rebuilt and moved to its new location in Mandvi in 1860.
-The structure can accommodate upto 300 members.
+The structure can accommodate up to 300 members.

 In the midst of a mix of rapid urbanization and village economics, in the centrally located Tapalnaka on Mahatma Gandhi Road nestles a small bit of Israel.
 The Beth El Synagogue is home to about 20 Bene-Israeli families in Navi Mumbai and the nearby Raigad district combined.
 It has been around since 1849, and is the only Jewish temple to have been so.
 Prayer services are held thrice a day, the first being the Arbith (Evening prayer) held after sunset.